sonic-net/DASH/documentation/general/design/dash-architecture-view.md

   STATEDB used by the applications to fetch the programmed status of DASH configured objects.

-> [!NOTE]
-> For more information and details, see [SONiC-DASH HLD](https://github.com/prsunny/DASH/blob/main/Documentation/dash-sonic-hld.md).
-This is a private link at this time.
+For more information and details, see [SONiC-DASH HLD](https://github.com/Azure/DASH/blob/main/documentation/general/design/dash-sonic-hld.md).

 ### DASH single DPU on NIC